 Lisa’s love for knowledge and comprehensive background in the finance and investment sector enables her to provide educators with the sound financial solutions they’re looking for with the right combination of smarts, and heart.
 The ‘smarts’ comes from 15 years experience in several roles within the financial services sector.
 Having graduated from the University of Toronto with a Bachelor of Economics, Lisa has also obtained her Certified Financial Planner (CFP), Financial Management Advisor (FMA), and Fellow of the Canadian Securities Institute (FCSI) designations.
 She completed the Registered Retirement Consultant designation through the Canadian Institute of Financial Planning.
 Lisa’s love for knowledge and dedication to learning motivated her to join the Junior Achievement Program.Email Lisa

-Mathew’s strong interest in investment and finance began in high school.
-His passion for educating others started with tutoring at a young age and translated successfully into a position at TD Bank, and consequently as Financial Advisor at Educators Financial Group.
+Matthew’s strong interest in investments and finances began in his early years.
+He graduated from the University of Toronto with a major in both Statistics and Economics.
+His passion for educating others in finance started with tutoring at a young age and translated successfully into a position at TD Bank, and consequently as Senior Financial Advisor at Educators Financial Group.

-As a student, Matthew was thankful for the guidance and education his teachers and professors gave him, that helped him achieve his career.
+Matthew is thankful for the guidance of his mentors in leadership roles who helped him achieve his career goals.
 Today, at Educators, Matthew delivers the same positive experience to his clients by providing the utmost care and attention in helping them make informed financial decisions.
 By offering detailed explanations and honest guidance, he hopes to alleviate all the complexities that come with financial planning.
-“Helping members meet their financial goals will help them meet their life goals, as well,” says Matthew.
+“I’m here to make your life easier, that way you can start focusing on your life goals.” says Matthew.

-Mathew has completed the CSC (Canadians Securities Course) and is working towards becoming a CFP® (Certified Financial Planner).Email Matthew
+Matthew has completed CFA Level 1, the Certificate in Advance Financial Advice with CSI (Canadian Securities Institute) and is working towards becoming a CFP® (Certified Financial Planner).Email Matthew

 Nadeen acquired her true passion for financial planning early in her career when she started to see the impact her advice and guidance had on her clients.
-She has since obtained her Personal Financial Planner (PFP®) and Qualified Association Financial Planner (QAFPTM) designations and is on track to obtain her Certified Financial Planner (CFP®) designation.
+She has since obtained her Personal Financial Planner (PFP®), Qualified Association Financial Planner (QAFPTM), and Certified Financial Planner (CFP®) designations.

 Before joining the team at Educators Financial Group, Nadeen has spent over a decade in banking including a position as an Assistant Branch Manager at RBC, where she also volunteered for community events.
 She is excited about how Educators is dedicated to helping the education community with their financial needs.
 “Teachers are my super-heroes,” she says.
 “They’ve made a huge impact on who I am today, and I am proud to give back to this incredible community.”Email Nadeen

 Shannon knows how to make a dream become a reality.
 Growing up, she had two dreams: becoming a teacher, and working in the business world.
 Today, she has achieved both, through a career where she teaches clients about the business of finances.
-She has her RRC® (Registered Retirement Consultant) designation from the Canadian Institute of Financial Planning, is working towards becoming a CFP® (Certified Financial Planner), and aims to ultimately become a CFA® (Chartered Financial Analyst).
+She has her CFP® (Certified Financial Planner) and RRC® (Registered Retirement Consultant) designations and aims to ultimately become a CFA® (Chartered Financial Analyst).

 Working as a Financial Advisor at Scotiabank, she developed in depth knowledge of borrowing and investing.
 She has chosen to work with Educators Financial Group because, “Some of the most influential people in my life have been my teachers.
 Working for a company that has the teaching community’s best interests at heart really drew me in.”
 Shannon looks forward to helping her clients at Educators achieve their dreams.Email Shanon